-- All annexations and future development must be designed in a manner that contributes to the future collector road system and by dedicating all street rights of way necessary for the continuation of the proposed collector road(s). - Require the annexing parties to provide an estimate of the utility demands to support the property and propose a means of meeting that anticipated demand.
-This must be addressed as part of the annexation agreement. - Development in this area shall be done in such a way to support pedestrian accessibility to these businesses - Large-scale annexation should be accompanied with a preliminary development plan conducted in accordance with the Unified Development Code.
+- All annexations and future development must be designed in a manner that contributes to the future collector road system by dedicating all street rights of way necessary for the continuation of the proposed collector road(s). - Require the annexing parties to provide an estimate of the utility demands to support the property and propose a means of meeting that anticipated demand.
+This must be addressed as part of the annexation agreement.
+The mitigation of adverse impacts to downstream sanitary lines and lift stations should likewise be addressed in the annexation agreement.

+- Development in this area shall be done in such a way to support pedestrian accessibility to these businesses - Large-scale annexation should be accompanied with a preliminary development plan conducted in accordance with the Unified Development Code.